SitaramRyali/Self_Driving_Car-NanoDegree/Project-LaneLines_Finder/Basic_Detector/writeup_template.md

 **Step 2:**  Blur the image and then Apply Canny edge detcetion.
 The parameters used for generalization here are: low_thresold :100 and High_thresold:200

-[//]: # (Image References)

 [image2]: ./test_images/solidYellowLeft_canny.jpg "Grayscale"

 ---
 **Step 3:**  Use the image output from canny edge detector and make the region of intereset.
 The method followed here is based on the truth that our road line lie under camera visible low boundary.
-For this I have used the corners of x-plane when y=540. then I have arranged a polygon to detect the lower bound of camera view.
+For this I have used the corners of x-plane when y=540.
+Then I have arranged a polygon to detect the lower bound of camera view.

 ---
 **Step 4:**  Apply Hough line transform to detect the line patterens in the ROI image.
 The parameters used in the Hough transform are as below: